azoth-lang/azoth.language.reference/src/extensions.md

 Swift protocols mix required methods which "dispatch dynamically" with extensions which "dispatch statically".
 That seems really confusing.
 This is connected to the idea in Rust that you don't arbitrarily extend structs, but rather, you implement traits for them.
 That provides structure to the idea of dispatch.
-You are adding that functionality only when you can see it has having that type.
+You are adding that functionality only when you can see it as having that type.

 Another way to think of this is the difference between interface methods in C# and extension